Do you want to discover how to access that calm oasis in the core of your being?

 Earn a course certificate

 In Coming Home, you will deepen or begin your own meditation practice.
 Develop an embodied understanding of mindfulness through an engaged and focused practice.
 Enjoy learning in a safe, community-rich online environment.
 Receive live instruction and Q&A from a skilled meditation teacher in real time.
+Participate in optional guided meditations live & online Mon-Fri with your cohort.

 Certified Meditation Teachers